Memberships

 • Additional exclusive discounts:

-• 10% discount on National Aviary Gift Shop purchases.
+• 10% discount on National Aviary Gift Shop purchases

-• Discounted tickets for select special events and programs throughout the year.
+• Discounted tickets for select special events and programs throughout the year

-• Invitations to Member-appreciation events.
+• Invitations to Member-appreciation events and access to Members-only events

-• Subscriptions: Members receive a complimentary subscription to BirdCalls, the National Aviary’s seasonal online publication, NestNews, a quarterly Members-only e-blast, and Airmail, our bi-weekly e-newsletter.
+• Subscriptions: Members receive a complimentary subscription to BirdCalls, the National Aviary’s seasonal online publication, NestNews, a quarterly Members-only e-blast, and Airmail, our bi-weekly e-newsletter

 *Membership is not reciprocal with the Pittsburgh Zoo & Aquarium.
 Gift Shop discount does not apply to optic purchases.